Border Security Force: Organisation

 The BSF also has a national level school for the breeding and training of dogs.
 Dogs from other CPOs and State Police are sent to National Training Centre for Dogs (NTCD) to be trained in infantry patrol, detection of explosives, tracking and the like.

 The BSF maintains a Tear Smoke Unit (TSU), which is unique in India.
 The TSU is responsible for producing tear gas munitions required for the Anti-Riot Forces.
 It also exports a substantial quantity to other countries.

 Three battalions of the BSF, located at Kolkata, Guwahati, and Patna, are designated as the National Disaster Response Force (NDRF).
 Each battalion maintains 18 self-contained specialist search and rescue teams of 45 personnel each, including engineers, technicians, electricians, dog squads and medics and paramedics.
 The establishment of each battalion is 1,158 personnel.
 The NDRF is a multi-disciplinary, multi-skilled, high-tech force for all types of disasters and can deploy to disasters by air, sea, and land.
 These battalions are equipped and trained for all natural disasters including combating Chemical, Biological Radiological, and Nuclear (CBRN) disasters.

 Since 2014, as a part of modernisation, BSF also started installing infra-red, thermal imagers, aerostats for aerial surveillance, ground sensors, radars, sonar systems to secure riverine borders, fibre-optic sensor and laser beam intrusion detection systems on specific sections of border with Pakistan and Bangladesh.
 These Hi-tech systems are installed in areas where barbed wire fencing could not be installed due to treacherous terrain or marshy riverine topography.
 The largest section of this system is located at Dhubri, Assam, where Brahmaputra river enters Bangladesh.

+In May 2025, the BSF will adopt a digital camouflage pattern.